JunShern/Pyano/README.md

 ###About
 ----

-Pyano is a free and open-source MIDI program which allows you to use your keyboard (as in QWERTY keyboard) as a keyboard instrument (as in pianos, harpsichords, organs).
+Pyano is a free and open-source virtual MIDI controller program which allows you to use your keyboard (as in QWERTY keyboard) as a keyboard instrument (as in pianos, harpsichords, organs).

 Born of a need for an instrument to play while away from home, the Pyano project hopes to allow musicians to express themselves with nothing more than a computer or laptop, and optionally many external USB keyboards.